Week 9 Fantasy football rankings, lineup advice, start-sit picks from proven model

-Fantasy Football Rankings, sleepers, streamers, cheat sheets for NFL Week 9, 2025 in PPR, standard leagues
+Fantasy Football Rankings, sleepers, streamers, cheat sheets for NFL Week 9, 2025 in PPR and standard leagues

 SportsLine's model reveals its Week 9 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Three rookie running backs who have been Fantasy football start/sit decisions all year made huge impacts on Sunday.
 RJ Harvey scored three touchdowns, Woody Marks went over 100 scrimmage yards and TreVeyon Henderson had a career-high of 75 total yards.
-Their Week 9 Fantasy football rankings likely received a boost, compared to the week prior, but does that warrant any of them a spot in Week 9 Fantasy football lineups?
+Their Week 9 Fantasy football rankings likely received a boost, compared to the week prior, but does that warrant any of them a spot in Week 9 Fantasy football lineups ahead of more established veterans like Nick Chubb, Rhamondre Stevenson or Tony Pollard?

 Speaking of rookie ball carriers, Cam Skattebo is no longer an option as a Fantasy football pick after dislocating his ankle.
 Tyrone Tracy Jr. is seemingly the next man up in New York, but what do the Week 9 Fantasy football projections forecast for veteran Devin Singletary?
+Chiefs RB Isiah Pacheco (knee) is reportedly trending towards being out this week, meaning more carries for Kareem Hunt most likely.
 Before making your Week 9 Fantasy football picks, be sure to check out the Week 9 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 9 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: